 This is the “Steak Americain?”

-I reiterated the statement to the waiter to which he replied, “Yes, yes, the best in Brussels, our speciality.
+I reiterated the statement to the waiter, to which he replied, “Yes, yes, the best in Brussels, our specialty.
 Bon appétit.”
 He then wanders off to tend to other patrons.

-All right, no sense in fighting it, we’re in beautiful Brussels beautiful ambience, beautiful view, let’s eat!
+All right, no sense in fighting it, we’re in beautiful Brussels beautiful ambiance, beautiful view, let’s eat!

 An adventurous palate

 I’ve eaten fried grasshoppers, bamboo larvae, duck heads, grilled squirrels, etc., but nothing prepared me for this incorrigible blandness.
 Couldn’t they have added something to make it not have the fleshy chewy texture?

 C’mon, how about a quail egg like I’ve seen other steak tartare?
 Why is this not the “Steak Americain” flank medium-well savory goodness I expected it to be?